 XI.
 MODERNIZATION OF LEGAL/REGULATORY FRAMEWORK FOR LENDING Issues, Objectives and Action Program Prior Actions/Actions to be Taken Securitization of Bank and Non-Bank Originated Assets 1.
-Impediments to efficient sccuritization schemes importantly restrict the amount of credit available to some sectors (in particular, housing finance) and limit the market-oriented options available for restructuring and disposing of troubled bank assets.
+Impediments to efficient securitization schemes importantly restrict the amount of credit available to some sectors (in particular, housing finance) and limit the market-oriented options available for restructuring and disposing of troubled bank assets.
 Securitization of Bank and Non-Bank Originated Assets 1.
 Conduct a study to identify remaining regulatory obstacles and legal impediments to asset securitization and recommend by December 31, 1995 actions to remove such obstacles and impediments.
 2. Improved framework for securitization of bank and non-bank originated assets will help improve the efficiency of the financial system.
 2. CNBV and SHCP to initiate the process of removing legal and regulatory obstacles.
 3. Action Program: (a) Establish clear legal/regulatory framework for securitization of bank and non-bank originated assets, including mortgages.
+Secured Transactions Existing legal framework does not permit lending secured by many types of movable property, restricting credit availability and reducing the potential value of bank assets.
 Secured Transactions 1.
 Conduct a study to identify shortcomings of, and propose changes to, the legal/regulatory framework for secured transactions by December 31, 1995.
-Secured Transactions 1.
-Existing legal framework does not permit lending secured by many types of movable property, restricting credit availability and reducing the potential value of bank assets.
 2. Initiate the process of improving the legal/regulatory framework for secured transactions.
 2. Improved framework for secured transactions will enhance the efficiency of the financial system.
 3. Action Program: (a) Make necessary changes to the legal/regulatory framework for secured transactions. (b) Improved system of registries.